hansroland/reflex-dom-inbits/tutorial.md

 * Compile the program with ``` ghcjs src/count01.hs```
 * Open the resulting *src/count01.jsexe/index.html* file with your browser. eg ``` chromium src/count01.jsexe/index.html```

 Unfortunately interactive ghcjs does not yet work, if the ghcjs compiler was compiled with GHC 8.0.

+## Running the Program in WebkitGtk

+If you have installed *reflex-platform* do the following to run the program *src/count01.hs* as a native programme:

+* Navigate into your *reflex-platform* directory.
+* Start the nix-shell by typing ``` ./try-reflex ``` (The first time this may take some time...)
+* In the nix-shell, navigate into your *reflex-dom-inbits* directory.
+You can use normal linux *cd* commands.
+* Run the program with ``` runghc src/count01.hs```

 # Creating other DOM Elements